-If you have a brother, sister, nephew, niece, or grandchild that is orphaned, you will be allowed to sponsor them if you are residing in Canada.
-Other options are to sponsor one relative (brother, sister, nephew, niece, aunt or uncle) of any age if you don’t have a closer living relative such as your spouse, dependent children, parents, and grandparents.
+If you have a brother, sister, nephew, niece, or orphaned grandchild, you will be allowed to sponsor them if you reside in Canada.
+Other options are to sponsor one relative (brother, sister, nephew, niece, aunt, or uncle) of any age if you don’t have a closer living relative such as your spouse, dependent children, parents, and grandparents.

 Who Is Eligible to Sponsor?